LFRezende/Celo-Hackathon-Project/readme.md

 4. The main contract has no money being sent from the delegator, hence there is no available cash for the contract to pull money from.
 (Fixed)

 5. Main contract doesn't recognize new receivers or delegates appended, although proxy does.
+(Fixed)

-6. Needs to pass the amount for each new receiver
+6. Needs to pass the amount for each new receiver.
+(Fixed)

-7. Receivers and Delegates can be doubly appended.
+7. Receivers and Delegates can be doubly appended.(Fixed)